Capacity and Quota

 The directory size being a recursive sum is a feature provided exclusively by JuiceFS Enterprise Edition, which allows you to easily check the directory size in large-scale scenarios.
 JuiceFS Community Edition does not have this feature, but you can achieve a similar function by enabling the "Directory Statistics".

-In JuiceFS, file system usage is calculated 4KB-aligned, i.e. files smaller than 4KB is counted as 4KB, the minimum billing size.
+In JuiceFS, file system usage is calculated 4KB-aligned, i.e. files smaller than 4KB is counted as 4KB as the minimum billable size, moreover, the eventual billing size of any file will be a multiple of 4KB, you can verify using the juicefs summary

 /jfs/logs: